Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

 ### Column names and transforming the variable names

+For naming conventions, please, see comment in section decisions.

 I named the column corresponding to the data from the y.txt file activity.
 I named the column corresponding to the data from the subject.txt file subject.

 The remaining variables were labeled according to the names given in features.txt.
 The names given in features were then converted to more meaningful names using the following: